abbaspour/replate/readme.md

 ## API Contract

-The API follows the OpenAPI 3.1 specification.
+The API follows the OpenAPI 3.1 specification. securitySchemes is OAuth2 with authorizationCode as only supported flow.
+Endpoints are according to Auth0 endpoints.

 ### Consumer API

-The full contract is defined in `consumer/api/openapi.yml`.
+The full contract is defined in `consumer/api/spec/openapi.yaml`.
 All development must adhere to this contract.

 - **`GET /donations`**: Retrieves the donation history for the logged-in user.
     - **Permissions**: Authenticated user with a valid access_token.